-Click on the covers to shop Jessica’s books & support an independent bookstore when you can.
+Click on the covers to shop Jessica’s books.

 Gimme the Familiars is a connected short story collection steeped in memoir.
 Each chapter begins with a “mini chapter” that’s a re-telling of a Native American myth.
 As a Cherokee writer, I included mostly Cherokee myths which were first told to me as a child.
 However, all are completely re-imagined, original work, and placed in a modern setting.
 The mini chapters are connected closely to each of the matching chapters, with the animals in the myths correlating to the monsters, heroes, and forgotten everyones we know in in our daily lives.
 (Ourselves included).